This article describes the activation and configuration process specifically for network licenses.

 Here we can check the box for "Aggressive Search for Remote Licenses" and also enter the IP address of the license server machine.

 Note that if the IP addresses are assigned dynamically this can result in the aggressive search failing since the IP address the client is searching on might have been reassigned to another machine.
+It is therefore important to make sure that the static IP addresses are used.

 In most cases, network license configurations are relatively quick and easy, but if you have issues accessing the license, please check our troubleshooting article for more information or use the downloadable version of this article below which also contains more details.